joacimds/simple-calculator/README.md

 # simple-calculator
-A simple calculator made using Python
+A simple calculator made using Python and tkinter